squeek502/heroku-buildpack-luvit/README.md

 A Heroku buildpack for [Luvit 2.0](https://luvit.io) and/or [Lit](https://github.com/luvit/lit/#execution-and-packaging) apps.

-This buildpack requires that you use the [Cedar-14](https://devcenter.heroku.com/articles/cedar-14-migration) stack for your Heroku application.

 ## Usage

 To create a new Heroku app using this buildpack: